 - Execute the CC50JORG process (Backup,Delete,Define,Repro) regularly to "REORG" the files so that Bundl can reuse the space in them.

 - Lower the appropriate CA Bundl retention on the entries in the file.

 - Manually delete any unwanted data from the file.

-- Execute the CC50JORG process (Backup,Delete,Define,Repro) to increase the size of the file.
+- Execute a modified CC50JORG REORG process (Backup,Delete,Define,Repro) should it become necessary to increase the size of a file.

 ***** CA Bundl tasks and jobs to be monitored *****

 - Common task and job output to be monitored for space related problems would include:

 Collector tasks - (Job=CC50J001)

 ***** Diagnostic - CA Bundl VSAM file is full *****